BrittanyTinnin/recipe-book-js/README.md

 # Installation

   * Clone the project from Github, https://github.com/BrittanyTinnin/recipe-book
-  * Navigate into project directory and rom the terminal (in project directory) run Bundle install to install the gems associated with the website
+  * Navigate into project directory in the terminal run Bundle install to install the gems associated with the website
-  * Run "rails s" to start a web server and navigate to localhost:3000 inside of the web browser
+  * Run `rails s` to start a web server and navigate to localhost:3000 inside of the web browser

 # License